mvw/hackerrank/Functional Programming/Interpreter and Compilers/While Language/README.md

 The last two numbers are line (starting at line 1) and column (starting at column 0), which are useful in error messages.

+I would have prefered to use `if` instead of `stmt_it`, but it turned out that there are reserved words in Erlang, which can not be used for atoms, only indirectly by quoting them, e.g. `'if'`, which I liked less.

 ### Pass 2: Syntactic Analysis
 To tackle this part I had a look at my Kindle copy of